AUT-basics-of-security-fall-2024/HW2/README.md

   - Round Function: Each round involves expanding the 32-bit half-block to 48 bits using the expansion permutation (EP), applying the XOR function with the round key, and then compressing it back to 32 bits using the S-boxes followed by a P-box permutation.
   - Final Permutation: After 16 rounds, a final permutation is performed on the combined output using the Final Permutation (FP) table, reversing the initial permutation to produce the final encrypted data.

-# Overview of 3DES(bonus points)

-Triple DES (3DES) is an enhancement of the original Data Encryption Standard (DES) that was developed to provide a stronger encryption method as DES became vulnerable to brute-force attacks due to its shorter key length.
-3DES utilizes the DES cipher algorithm three times, using either two or three unique keys for additional security.
-This method of encryption is significantly more secure than its predecessor because it increases the effective key length to 112 or 168 bits, thereby greatly enhancing its resistance to brute-force attacks.
-By employing the DES algorithm multiple times, 3DES ensures a much deeper level of encryption, making it a reliable choice for industries requiring a higher degree of security without moving away from the established DES infrastructure.